caicloud/cyclone/docs/functions.md

 ## Relating with VCS tools

-Cyclone can relate with various common VCS tools, such as git, svn, etc. After OAuth, it can pull codes from repository and create webhook.
+Cyclone has been integrated with a variety of VCS tools, such as git, svn, etc. After OAuth, it can pull codes from repository and create webhook.
 Whenever the user commit, submit a pull request or release a version to the repository, the webhook will trigger the CI/CD workflow.

 - Creating a service relating with the VCS tools